p-argento/uni/PROG/Python from Book.md

 **Writing text files**

+Methods
+1. `open(<filename>, w)`
-To open for writing, just use `"w"` as the second argument of `open()`.
+	1. to open for writing, just use `"w"` as the second argument of `open()
-Important
+	2. important
-1. If it does not exists, it is created.
+		1. If file does not exists, it is created.
 		2. If it does exist, it is replaced (DELETING OLD CONTENT)
 			1. therefore *always check if the file already exists*

-Methods
-1. `open(<filename>, w)`
-	1. as already said
-2. `write()`
+2. `write(<string>)`
 	1. it is a method of the handle `fp.write(<string>)`
 	2. the argument is the string you want to add in the file
+	3. no newline added
-3. `writelines()`
+3. `writelines(<list of strings>)`
 	1. add a list of strings (taken as argument) in the text files
-	2. each string MUST end with the newline.
+	2. each string MUST end with the newline (not added automatically).
 	3. it is the opposite of readlines()
 Note that `writeline()` does not exists since it is the same of `write`